ejfarber/Enjoy-the-show/README.md

-# Enjoy-the-show
+# Completing the Music Experience  – Intelligent Music Reactive LED Spectrum Analyzer
 ![alt-text](https://github.com/ejfarber/Enjoy-the-show/blob/main/LEDs.png)
 ## About

 Welcome!
-We love music, but music itself only appeals to one sense, sound.
-While traditional LED strips can create a pleasant atmosphere for listening, our reactive LEDs allow multiple senses to experience the track.
-Because the most advanced strips utilize a microphone, they have no efficient way to differentiate between external noise and the bass of the track.
-Our strip intelligently assigns different sections of the track to the respective LED segments without the need for a microphone, thus removing the existing limitations and enhancing the overall listening experience.
+We are a three roomates who love music, but hate how it only incorporates one sense - hearing.
+Existing LED strips can create an exciting atmosphere for listening, but are unable to differentiate between external noise and the parts of a track due to their reliance on a microphone.
+Our LED strips intelligently assign different sections of the song to their respective segments without the need for a microphone.
+This creates an exciting atmosphere for listening, and allows multiple senses to properly experience the track.